Rohitjoshi07/kafka-tutorials/README.md

 ## Video Tutorials
 For a more visual learning experience, check out our video tutorials:
 1. Kafka Introduction: https://youtu.be/BaCbrDVXuos?si=czVMJuztIHH78vqr
+2. Kafka Installation and setup in windows: https://youtu.be/m9I3bhKl8wM

 NOTE: This repository work is in progress right now.